MusaTalluzi/infinispantest/README.md

-# An example using Remote Access to cache data using an Infinispan Server via REST
+# An example using Remote Access to cache data using an Infinispan Server via HotRod

 ## System requirements
 - Java 8.0^ (Java SDK 1.8)